 Youth IGF of Turkey is focused on gathering inputs on the Internet governance related matters from young people in Turkey, and on creating a unique forum for the youth to discuss these matters.

-Youth IGF Initiative of Ukraine was established in 2017.
-It aims for creating a platform for young people to engage in the Internet governance discussion.
+The Youth IGF-UA was established in 2017 and aims to provide a platform for young people in Ukraine to engage in Internet governance discussions.

 The Youth IGF of Vietnam was recognized in 2021.
-It serves as an inclusive platform for all stakeholders to discuss Internet governance issues of youth's priority in Vietnam.
+It serves as an inclusive platform for all stakeholders to discuss Internet governance issues of youth priority in Vietnam.